ScalierBullet63/EasySongGeneration/README.md

      - `ckpt`
      - `third_party`

-- If you want to use a different model, download one of these into the `ckpt` folder:
+- If you want to use a different model, download one of these into the `ckpt` folder and if you want to free up space you can delete `songgeneration_base` folder in `ckpt`:
      ```bash
      # SongGeneration-base-new (10G/16G)
      git clone https://huggingface.co/lglg666/SongGeneration-base-new